Corbin-Jarrett/capstone/software/serial-com/README.md

 Download them here: *http://www.wch-ic.com/downloads/CH341SER_ZIP.html*.

 ### Build/Deploy/Monitor
 To build, deploy and monitor the ESP, you need to install ESP-IDF Tools.
 Follow the installation guide here: *https://espressif-docs.readthedocs-hosted.com/projects/esp-idf/en/stable/get-started/index.html#step-1-install-prerequisites*.
+Note: this code requires at least ESP-IDF 5.0 or later, we used version 5.4 of ESP-IDF.

 Once installed, open esp-idf 5.4 cmd. cd to the project folder *ESP_UART_IN*.